Policies A to Z

 Any aspiring manager who (as part of their PDP) is aiming to move into a management/supervisory role.
 This programme is also open to any current manager in NHSGGC who is looking to obtain a formal and recognised qualification as part of their CPD.

-You can check the GCU entry requirements tab, via the links below:
+You can check the GCU entry requirements tab, via this link Business Management.

 There are many different routes which enable people to start a career within the NHS.
 In NHS Greater Glasgow and Clyde we aim to offer a variety of opportunities.
 Some will help individuals make career choices by providing an insight into the various roles within our organisation and others will support people to develop knowledge and skills that may assist them into future employment.